KrishanBhasin/security-advice/index.md

 **do not sideload apps**.
 This bypasses many security protections Google put in place to protect Android phones, and is a HUGE infection vector.

-Make sure full disk encryption is turned on ([click here and follow this guide](https://www.howtogeek.com/141953/how-to-encrypt-your-android-phone-and-why-you-might-want-to/)) - this step is not needed for iPhones as it is already the default.

 ## Passwords

-We strongly recommend you install a password manager called [1password](https://1password.com/promo/wirecutter/).
-They even have a free offering for people involved in elections, [as candidates or officials](https://1password.com/for-democracy/).
-It is unclear whether this extends to candidates' teams, and how it interacts with election spending rules.
-If in any doubt, sign up for the standard paid version and start using it, and then convert the account afterwards.
+We strongly recommend you install and use a password manager.
+[LastPass](https://www.lastpass.com/) offers a free version which lets you generate secure passwords and share them securely between your devices.

 Don’t reuse the same passwords (or similar passwords) across sites.
 It is better to keep a list of random passwords in a text file or Word document than it is to re-use passwords.

 If you can remember your password, it is likely not strong enough.

 Any clever scheme you use to remember your passwords can be cracked within minutes by modern techniques.
-Pick truly random passwords instead, and save them in a password manager like 1password.
+Pick truly random passwords instead, and save them in a password manager like LastPAss.

 Move all your critical account passwords (email/facebook/twitter/etc.) to 1password stored/generated ones.
 Progressively move other accounts over to 1password as you log in to them naturally.